Housing Benefit can help you pay your rent if you’re unemployed, on a low income or claiming benefits. It’s being replaced by Universal Credit.

 - you’re already claiming Universal Credit (unless you’re in temporary or supported housing)

-- you’re a full-time student - unless you’re disabled or have 3 or more children
+- you’re a full-time student - unless you’re disabled

 - you’re residing in the UK as a European Economic Area jobseeker

 - you’re an asylum seeker or sponsored to be in the UK

 - you’re subject to immigration control and your granted leave states that you cannot claim public funds